tokio-rs/mio/doc/getting-started.md

 mio = "0.5.0"
 bytes = "0.3.0"
 ```
+> Note:

-**If you're attempting to follow this tutorial using the code on the master branch
+> If you're attempting to follow this tutorial using the master branch you will
-you will also need to add `slab = "0.1.0"` to the list of dependencies.**
+> also need to add `slab = "0.1.0"` to the list of dependencies.

 Save the file, then compile and run the project using the following
 command: